angelromarco04/MyNotes/CS/OS/data/1_Intro.md

 		- Executes directly EFI executables.
 		- Allows secure booting and emulation of BIOS booting.

-3. Basic check of hardware.
+3. **Basic check of hardware.**
 	- Done by firmware.
+Cannot be avoided.

+4. **Load and execute bootloader.**
-	- Cannot be avoided.
+	- Done by firmware.
+Cannot be avoided.

-4.
+	- Code used to load an OS.
+	- Stored in Secondary Memory (Easy to rewrite).

 ---
 ## Classification of the OS #TODO